-The Fund manages risk by prioritising those risks which it believes will have the biggest impact on the Pension Fund.
+The Fund manages risk by prioritising those risks which it believes will have the biggest impact on the Fund.
 For climate-related risks, this will likely depend on analyses including climate scenario analysis and carbon risk metrics.
-The Pension Fund's approach to climate risk management is set out in detail in the Fund's Climate Strategy.
+The Fund's approach to climate risk management will be further developed in its forthcoming Climate Strategy.

-Stewardship activities will remain an important aspect of the Pension Fund's approach to managing climate risk.
-All investee companies are expected to manage material risks, including climate change, and the Fund believes that climate risk management can be meaningfully improved through focussed stewardship activities by investors.
+Stewardship activities will remain an important aspect of the Fund's approach to managing climate risk.
+The Fund expects all investee companies to manage material risks, including climate change, and the Fund believes that climate risk management can be meaningfully improved through focussed stewardship activities by investors.

-Either through its own membership, or through LGPSC's membership, the Fund has several engagement partners that engage investee companies on climate risk.
+Either through its own membership or through LGPSC's membership, the Fund has several engagement partners that engage investee companies on climate risk.